joaedwar/kcp-glbc/docs/getting_started/tutorial.md

 # GLBC

-The Global Load Balancer Controller (GLBC) leverages [KCP](https://github.com/Kuadrant/kcp) to provide DNS-based global load balancing and transparent multi-cluster ingress.
+The Global Load Balancer Controller (GLBC) leverages [kcp](https://github.com/Kuadrant/kcp) to provide DNS-based global load balancing and transparent multi-cluster ingress.
 The main API for the GLBC is the Kubernetes Ingress object.
 GLBC watches Ingress objects and transforms them adding in the GLBC managed host and TLS certificate.

 For more information on the architecture of GLBC and how the various component work, refer to the [overview documentation](https://github.com/Kuadrant/kcp-glbc/blob/bb8e43639691568b594720244a0c94a23470a587/docs/getting_started/overview.md).

 Use this tutorial to perform the following actions:

-* Install the KCP-GLBC instance and verify installation.
+* Install the kcp-glbc instance and verify installation.
 * Follow the demo and have GLBC running and working with an AWS domain.
 You can then deploy the sample service to view how GLBC allows access to services  in a multi-cluster ingress scenario.

 ---

 ## Prerequisites
 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
 - Install Go `1.18` or higher.
-This is the version used in KCP-GLBC as indicated in the [`go.mod`](https://github.com/Kuadrant/kcp-glbc/blob/main/go.mod) file.
+This is the version used in kcp-glbc as indicated in the [`go.mod`](https://github.com/Kuadrant/kcp-glbc/blob/main/go.mod) file.
 - Install the [yq](https://github.com/mikefarah/yq) command-line YAML processor.
 - Have an AWS account, a DNS Zone, and a subdomain of the domain being used.
 You will need this in order to instruct GLBC to make use of your AWS credentials and configuration.
+- Add the `kcp-glbc/bin` directory to your `$PATH`

 ## Installation